top of page

 PROBATE AND TRUST LAW SECTION/ORPHANS’ COURT DIVISION PROGRAM

 Stay informed on the ever-evolving landscape of Pennsylvania probate and estate law.
 Recent legislative changes, impacting everything from taxes to guardianship, have made this a key focus, with the Orphans’ Court playing a central role.
-This presentation will feature expert panelists for a discussion on the latest legislative updates and Orphans’ Court rulings.
+This presentation will feature expert panelists for a discussion on the latest legislative updates, implementation of the recently enacted new local rules and Orphans’ Court rulings.
 This engaging and informative conversation is a must for practitioners in this collaborative field.

 Speakers:

-The Hon.
-Susan Evashavik DiLucente (President Judge), Allegheny County Court of Common Pleas, Orphans’ Court Division
+Hon.
+Hugh F. McGough, Allegheny County Court of Common Pleas, Orphans’ Court Division

 Todd T. Jordan, Williams Coulson